simondevolutions/doc/docs/en/kb/devolutions-customer-success/ticketing-system.md

 - Ticketing System
 - Salesforce
 ---
-# {{ en.TOPICTITLE }}

 Devolutions currently uses Salesforce Service Cloud to handle its ticketing needs.

 Use the email address [service@devolutions.net](mailto:service@devolutions.net) to open a case with us.